programacaoemacao/submarino-book-scraper/README.md

 You can run the examples using make:

-* Run example with best sellers books
+* Run example with best sellers books (Caution - It can lead to a `403 - Forbidden error`)
     ```shell
     $ make run-example-best-sellers-books
     ```